Abdelrahman18999/Compare_UDFs/README.md

 sudo apt-get install sbt
 ```

+**sbt (Scala Build Tool) is a build tool for Scala and Java projects, similar to Maven or Gradle.
+It is primarily used for:**

+* Compiling Scala/Java code
+* Managing dependencies (like Spark libraries)
+* Building and packaging JAR files
+* Running tests and applications

+### Why do we need sbt in this project?
+We used sbt to compile and package the Scala UDF into a JAR file.
+The JAR file is then loaded into PySpark, allowing us to use the Scala UDF in our PySpark application.

 ## 2. Create an sbt Project

 Navigate to your working directory and initialize an sbt project: